th7mo/th7mo.com/markdown-workflow.md

 ## Decision

-Use the Markdown markup language for documents and Git for version control.
+Use the Markdown markup language for documents and [Git](https://git-scm.com/) for version control.
+Markdown and Git are the only two dependencies that can not be swapped by other implementations.
+Tools to convert Markdown to other formats can change over time.

 I utilize [Pandoc](https://pandoc.org/) to convert these documents into `.pdf` format.
 Notably, no adjustments are required in the Markdown file themselves.